kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-facebook-financial-statements-overview-and-analysis.md

 Another minor component of the cost of revenue are **credit card and other transaction fees** related to processing customer transactions.
 These costs are about the fees Facebook incurs when it accepts payment from its advertisers or facilitates payments between its users.

-The last and smaller item that is part of the cost of revenue are **costs of consumer hardware** that Facebook sells.
+The last and smaller item that is part of the cost of revenue are **the costs of consumer hardware** that Facebook sells.

 Hardware is something Facebook is far more active recently as it launched Oculus Quest in 2019 and Oculus Quest 2 a year later.
 To a lesser extent, costs also increased thanks to the introduction of a range of different Portal devices designed primarily for videoconferencing.